pratikpun/100days-Python/README.md

 - Day 20, a classic game of **SNAKE**, contains a scoreboard and infinite amount of tries.

 - Day 22, another classic game of **PONG**, a two player game using buttons in the keyboard, "W" and "S" / "UP" and "DOWN" to play.

+- Day 25, Guessing the US States.
+Prompt user to guess all the 50 states, and put the correct states in the map in their correct location